jpillora/chisel/README.md

     --reverse, Allow clients to specify reverse port forwarding remotes in addition to normal remotes.

+    --tls-key, Enables TLS and provides optional path to a PEM-encoded TLS private key.
+When this flag is set, you must also set --tls-cert, and you cannot set --tls-domain.

+    --tls-cert, Enables TLS and provides optional path to a PEM-encoded TLS certificate.
+When this flag is set, you must also set --tls-key, and you cannot set --tls-domain.

+    --tls-domain, Enables TLS and automatically acquires a TLS key and certificate using LetsEncypt.
+Setting --tls-domain requires port 443.
+    You may specify multiple --tls-domain flags to serve multiple domains.
+    The resulting files are cached in the "$HOME/.cache/chisel" directory.
+    You can modify this path by setting the CHISEL_LE_CACHE variable, or disable caching by setting this variable to "-".
+You can optionally provide a certificate notification email by setting CHISEL_LE_EMAIL.

     --pid Generate pid file in current working directory

     -v, Enable verbose logging